-Walking guide books are great way to find the very best walks in Ireland which have been hand-picked by local experts.
+Walking guide books are a great way to find the very best walks in Ireland which have been hand-picked by local experts.
 Recommended guide books for the Glenbeigh 700s Challenge are listed below.
 These describe various ascents, descents and inter-summit link routes.

 Ireland is covered by a good selection of quality maps produced by a variety of publishers.
 The most useful maps for walkers range in scale from 1:25,000 to 1:50,000.
 For the Glenbeigh 700s Challenge, the recommended titles are listed below.

 - Ordnance Survey Ireland 1:50,000 Discovery Series - Sheet 70